winhamwr/django-ec2tools/README.rst

 Writing Custom Pruning Strategies
 ---------------------------------

-A pruning strategy is just a callable that takes a boto snapshot object and the volume_id of the volume that's being pruned and then returns True to delete/prune it or False to keep it.
+A pruning strategy is just a callable that takes a boto ec2.EC2Connection, a boto snapshot object and the volume_id of the volume that's being pruned and then returns True to delete/prune it or False to keep it.
 To that end, you can just write any old function that fullfils those requirements and call it your strategy.
-Alternatively, you can subclass PruneStrategyBase and write a _should_prune(self, snapshot, pruning_vol_id) method.
+Alternatively, you can subclass PruneStrategyBase and write a _should_prune(self, ec2_conn, snapshot, pruning_vol_id) method.
 This is only really useful if you want to do something like PruneByAge where you can write one class and then customize it based on how you initialize it.
+The class-based approache is also nice for things like PruneByAgeWithParents where you can use inheritance keep some things DRY.

 See `django_ec2tools.pruning_strategy` for examples.